 Plastic Free Schools – this ground-breaking programme equips and empowers young activists with the tools to create positive, lasting environmental change.
 Created to hit key curriculum targets from KS1 – KS3, the packs guide students through the plastic free school’s process in an easy to understand, purposeful and fun way!

 Throughout the whole of 2017 artist Daniel Webb kept all his plastic.
-He recorded each item on a website called Everyday Plastic and then turned it into a piece of art which made the news worldwide.
+He recorded each item on an external website called Everyday Plastic and then turned it into a piece of art which made the news worldwide.
 His website reports on the most recent survey: Lockdown Edition.
 This provides a fascinating insight into modern life through our plastic waste.

 #2MinuteBeachClean – Martin Dorey, the Founder, is available for talks and lectures, beach cleans and school visits.
 He is a TEDx speaker and has spoken at lots of conferences and events.
 He has also spoken at primary and secondary schools around the West Country and led and inspired beach clean projects, including our first record–breaking mass #2minutebeachclean with 290 students from Bideford College.